Zettelkasten-Method/zettelkasten.de/content/posts/2026/05/strategic-gambling-valuable-ideas/index.md

 ---
-title: "Learning From Strategic Gambling: How to Have More Valuable Ideas"
+title: "Let’s Roll the Dice to Have Awesome Ideas"
 created_at: 2026-05-19 21:11:00 +0200
 kind: article
 author: "sascha"